ng-alain/delon/docs/architecture.en-US.md

 **@delon/auth**

-[User Authentication](/docs/auth) module is used for resolving steps about obtain, save and use authentication.
+[User Authentication](/docs/auth) module is used for resolving steps to obtain, save and use authentication.

 **@delon/acl**

-[ACL](/docs/acl) Access Control List is a very simple role based permission control, it can even reach the granularity of controlling the visibility of a button
+[ACL](/docs/acl) Access Control List is a very simple role based permission control.
+It can even reach the granularity of controlling the visibility of a button.

 **@delon/cache**

-You can [cache](/docs/cache) _dictionary_, _city data_ into memory or persistent layer, which will reduce amount of HTTP request.
+Reduce the Http request by storing [cache](/docs/cache) of the dictionary, city data, etc. into memory or persistence storage.

 **@delon/mock**